AlecAivazis/survey/README.md

 }
 survey.AskOne(prompt, &days)
 ```

+Fields and values that come from a `MultiSelect` prompt can be one of two different things.
+If you pass an `int`
+the field will have a slice of the selected indices.
+If you instead pass a string, a slice of the string values
+selected will be written to the field.

 The user can also press `esc` to toggle the ability cycle through the options with the j and k keys to do down and up respectively.